moleculerjs/moleculer/docs/PROTOCOL.md

 ## Subscriptions
-After the client is connected to the message broker (NATS, Redis, MQTT), it subscribes to topics.
+After the client is connected to the message broker (NATS, Redis, MQTT), it subscribes to the following topics:

 | Type | Topic name |
 | ---- | ---------- |